 Our country is founded on the Principle of Freedom.
 The price of freedom is costly, and precious.
 Pause to remember those who have paid the Ultimate Price for you and I to be free.
 Recently, I spoke with a group of U S Soldiers that are here defending Freedom.
 They reminded me that Freedom is not Free.
 I thanked them and said, I honor and respect you for wearing that green uniform.
 Wearing green allows me to wear red.
-I am proud of these Americans that sacrifice every day to insure we are safe, secure, and Free.
+I am proud of these Americans that sacrifice every day to insure we are

 This week, Phil and I collaborated on a project for the Santa Claus Oath.